xiangyu-liu/xiangyu-liu.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One paper accepted by NeurIPS 2024 on partially observable RL with privileged information.
+One paper accepted to NeurIPS 2024 on [partially observable RL with privileged information](https://arxiv.org/pdf/2412.00985).